stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 erased2 = constInt (erasedId 1)
 ```

-This restriction ensures that quantities are always handled correctly
+This makes sure that quantities are always handled correctly at
-at run-time, which is where it matters!
+run-time, which is where it matters!

 There is another important place where the erased fragment comes into
 play, and that's in type signatures.
 The type signatures of